satomm1/Robot/Jetson/README.md

 We use an 8 GB Nvidia Jetson Orin Nano Developer Kit for high level control of the mobile robot.

 ## Jetson Bring Up Instructions
 1) Flash a microSD card with the Jetpack Image and insert into the Jetson.
 I have had WiFi card issues with Jetpack 6.x, so I recommend using Jetpack 5.x (latest version as of May 2025 is 5.1.5).
-Please find the SD card image at this webpage: https://developer.nvidia.com/embedded/jetpack-sdk-515. <br> <br>
+Please find the SD card image at this webpage: https://developer.nvidia.com/embedded/jetpack-sdk-515.

+    To flash the SD card, you will need to first format the SD card using: https://www.sdcard.org/downloads/formatter/.
+Then, use [Balena etcher](https://etcher.balena.io/) to flash the SD card.

     Alternatively, you can use the Nvidia SDK Manager to flash the Jetson.
 If you have a device that is natively running Ubuntu, this will work great.
 Otherwise, you will need a VM (specifically VMware Workstation).
 Some tips if using a VM – make sure you allocate plenty of hard disk memory for the VM and change the settings so that the USB connection to the Jetson automatically is sent to the VM.

 2) Switch out the default WiFi card.
 The default WiFi card does not support roaming (which is necessary to switch between mesh nodes).
 We use the Intel AC9260 WiFi card.
 The WiFi card is located on the bottom of the Jetson and can be removed with a screwdriver.